 You only have to look at the popularity of nature play groups or the success of the RHS Campaign for School Gardening to see that there is a huge appetite for all kinds of interaction with plants and the natural world, and we see it as an important part of our children's education.
 We're still very much a nation of gardeners - RHS membership has increased by 100,000 over the past five years.

-Recently Laurianne asked the nation whether they had a garden or not and the responses went on to form part of our Greening Grey Britain campaign and Lauriane’s wider research project, which includes greening front gardens that are currently paved over, and monitoring the health and well-being changes of residents over the course of a year.
+Recently Lauriane asked the nation whether they had a garden or not and the responses went on to form part of our Campaign to green Great Britain and Lauriane’s wider research project, which includes greening front gardens that are currently paved over, and monitoring the health and well-being changes of residents over the course of a year.

 “I aim to give value to the health and socio-cultural benefits of front gardens to residents and the wider community.
 This is a crucial part of curbing the trend of disappearing front gardens” she says.

 How can I help?

 Whether you have a tiny windowsill to transform with a pot or you’re working on a bigger project – anyone can make a transformation, no matter what size.

 To get involved, simply start transforming a grey space in your community or at home with plants.
 It could be your own front garden, an empty concrete corner, an ugly alleyway or a boring stretch of tarmac that would benefit from new planting.
 Or it could be a green space that you improve for wildlife by adding more nectar and pollen-rich plants.
 We have plenty of ideas to inspire you

 Start greening your outdoor space now!

 Do front garden landscapes influence health and well-being?

 Lauriane Suyin Chalmin-Pui1, Ross Cameron1, Jenny Roe2, Alistair Griffiths3 and Paul Alexander3